 Dealing with the death of a loved one can be a difficult time for anyone, no matter the circumstances.
 But the situation can become even more stressful and upsetting if you feel that you have been unfairly treated in a will, or if there is no will at all for that matter.
-Often these scenarios can lead to an inheritance dispute.
+In those circumstances you might ask yourself “Can I challenge the Will?"

 Perhaps you were promised something during the deceased’s lifetime, and their will doesn’t reflect that promise.
 Or maybe they made a change to their Will late in their life, or during a period of illness.
 They might have left an unusually large amount of their estate to somebody who only came into their life towards the end for a brief period, or even somebody you have never even heard of at all.

-There are more reasons than we can list here as to why somebody might want to dispute a will, but the ones that arise most commonly are:-
+There are more reasons than we can list here as to why somebody might want to challenge a will, but the ones that arise most commonly are:

-• Lack of capacity – if the person making the will was seriously ill, suffering from memory loss, or extended bouts of confusion for instance, you might have good grounds to challenge their will.
+- Lack of capacity – if the person making the will was seriously ill, suffering from memory loss, or extended bouts of confusion for instance, you might have good grounds to challenge the will.

-• 'Inheritance Act' caim – have you been unfairly excluded from a valid will all together, or have you received far less than you feel is 'fair'?
+- 'Inheritance Act' claim – have you been unfairly excluded from a valid will all together, or have you received far less than you feel is 'fair'?
 You might be able to bring a claim under the Inheritance Act if that’s the case.

 Lack of capacity